SansGuidon/bookmarks/README.md

 * [Stack Overflow Blog](https://stackoverflow.blog/podcasts/) - listen in on what’s new with the world’s largest developer community.

 > Learn
-* [the morning paper](https://blog.acolyer.org/) - an interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer
 * [Stack Exchange](https://stackexchange.com/sites#technology) - All technology related sites on Stack Exchange
 * [Stack Exchange](https://codereview.stackexchange.com/) - Stack Exchange for code reviews
 * [Hack Reactor](http://www.hackreactor.com/blog/infographic-laurie-voss-things-everyone-knows-except-you) - Infographic of productivity tips for developers, to share with your teammates